 If your application is not successful, it does not mean your application lacks merit.
 CBP is a very competitive grant program.
 Assessment of applications is through a merit selection process.

-If you receive a letter of notification indicating that your organisation status or the project scope is ineligible, refer to the 'Eligible projects' or 'Who can apply?' section of this guidelines document for more information.
+If you receive a letter of notification indicating that your organisation status or the project scope is ineligible, refer to '2.1 Eligibility criteria' for more information.